Online Tensor Inference: Related Literature

-For offline tensor inference, \cite{huang2022power} studied the statistical inference and power iteration for tensor PCA. \cite{cai2022uncertainty} investigated entrywise statistical inference for noisy low-rank tensor completion in symmetric tensors with low CP-rank. \cite{xia2022inference} considered statistical inference for low-rank tensors with Tucker decomposition, focusing on the entrywise distribution in rank-one tensor PCA models and the confidence regions for the \(\sin\Theta\) norm of low-rank singular spaces in tensor regression.
+\textbf{Statistical Inference for Low-Rank Models.} Recent studies have begun demystifying statistical inference for low-rank matrix models. \cite{xia2019confidence} introduced a debiased estimator for matrix regression under isotropic Gaussian design, establishing the distribution of the \(\sin\Theta\) norm of singular matrices. \cite{chen2019inference} proposed a debiased estimator for matrix completion. \cite{xia2021statistical} focused on matrix linear forms inference, establishing entry-level confidence intervals. \cite{chen2023statistical} explored estimation and inference of low-rank components in high-dimensional matrix-variate factor models. \cite{han2024online} extended inference work to the matrix contextual bandit with online decision-making.
+All these methods hinge on suitable debiasing of initial estimates.
+For offline tensor inference, \cite{huang2022power} studied the statistical inference and power iteration for tensor PCA. \cite{cai2023uncertainty} investigated entrywise statistical inference for noisy low-rank tensor completion in symmetric tensors with low CP-rank. \cite{xia2022inference} considered statistical inference for low-rank tensors with Tucker decomposition, focusing on the entrywise distribution in rank-one tensor PCA models and the confidence regions for the \(\sin\Theta\) norm of low-rank singular spaces in tensor regression.
 However, current research has yet to conduct online statistical inference on low-rank tensors.
 Moreover, compared to the offline inference work in tensor methods, our online SGD estimator requires milder conditions for initialization, and our inference procedure is full-online, without the need for extra iteration at each time step.